 Scotland - In Scotland there is currently no compulsory pre-action protocol for clinical negligence cases and claimants can therefore choose to raise proceedings when they wish (although it is generally in the interests of both parties to explore and discuss the claim pre-litigation, with a view to minimising expenses on both sides, if settlement can be reached).
-A pre-action protocol for clinical negligence cases was previously piloted in Scotland and, at the time of writing, it is anticipated that a compulsory pre-action protocol may be brought into force later in 2021.
+A pre-action protocol for clinical negligence cases was previously piloted in Scotland and, at the time of writing, it is anticipated that a compulsory pre-action protocol is being considered and may be brought into force at the end of 2022 or early 2023.